 Success through persistent repetition

-Put simply solid lubed bearings rely on only a couple of different elements to work: lubrication oil and some plastic polymers.
-For any of you who didn’t spend your high school years memorizing organic chemistry: plastic polymers can be divided into two categories; thermoplastics and thermosets, which each have unique properties.
+Put simply solid lubed bearings rely on only a couple of different elements to work: lubrication oil and some different polyethylenes.
+For any of you who didn’t spend your high school years memorizing the periodic table: polyethylenes are a type of polymer, which makes up a class of substances with varying properties.
 Plastic materials, like the ones we’re using in our SLT Bearings, are polymers.

 Before it turns solid, the oil-encapsulated polymer inside our SLT Bearings starts as a viscous liquid resembling a thick paint.
 This liquid is injected into the bearing where it fills all the surrounding space around the bearing balls.
-The filled bearings are subjected to a curing process in which the lubrication oil and plastic polymers will start to mix and create the micropores in the final, otherwise solid, polymer.
+During the manufacturing process, when this liquid gets heated, the lubrication oil and polyethylenes will start to mix and create the micropores in the final, otherwise solid, polymer.
 And these micropores are the secret behind the bearing’s self-lubricating capability.

-The hardened plastic polymer now acts both as a gatekeeper by preventing moisture and dirt from being able to enter the bearing, while also holding the bearing balls in place - making a bearing cage superfluous.
+Once the polymer begins to cool off, it then hardens; now acting both as a gatekeeper by preventing moisture and dirt from being able to enter the bearing, while also holding the bearing balls in place - making a bearing cage superfluous.

 Well then, if this technology is so well-proven and just relies on two components to function, what seems to be the hassle?
 Think of it as the same challenge as when you’re trying to emulate your grandmother’s famous stew: you might have looked her over the shoulder during cooking and have been able to source similar ingredients – but the taste will never be just right.